-1. What’s the best ice cream flavor?
+What’s the best ice cream flavor?
 Survey and data analysis project

-One engaging math project for seventh grade students require teams to gather and analyze data in order to answer a question (or several questions).
-This project is highly customizable; students can conduct surveys on anything from how many people use bicycles to get to school to their classmates’ favorite flavor of ice cream.
+This math project for seventh grade students require teams to gather and analyze data in order to answer a question (or several questions).
+This project is highly customizable: Students can conduct surveys on anything, from how many people use bicycles to get to school, or their classmates’ favorite flavor of ice cream.

-2. Odds of winning are low: the math of carnival games
+Odds of winning are low: the math of carnival games

 For an even more challenging activity, teachers can ask students to create their own carnival game, then calculate the probability of various outcomes.
 To provide students with an additional incentive, teachers can offer a prize to the student who creates the game with the highest potential “profit” margin.

-3. How do you get rich?
+How do you get rich?
 Financial planning and investing

 Middle school students need to learn about money matters such as interest rates, basic investments, and savings.
 Unfortunately, these topics can be boring to students when they are discussed only in theory.
 In order make financial topics more relevant, students can participate in a realistic financial planning project.

 Students learn best when they are engaged with the subject matter.
-By allowing students to complete hands-on projects in conjunction with traditional instruction, teachers can greatly increase subject matter retention.
+When students complete hands-on projects in conjunction with traditional instruction, teachers can greatly increase subject matter retention.
 Regardless of the project chosen, teachers should do their best to make sure that all students are equipped to participate.
 Teachers should also provide guidance and support throughout the project to ensure that students remain on the right track.